pseudolanguagecompiler/lambdair/README.md

 ## 🧩 Future Work

 - **Verified bytecode VM** with denotational equivalence proof
-- Multi-language frontends (C-style, Pythonic pseudocode)  see AST folder
+- Multi-language frontends (C-style, Pythonic pseudocode)  see AST folder.
+We want to be at the edge of human language inspried grammars
 - Compiler tools

 ---